 Member of the Board of Directors since 2011.
-Mr. Sanchez Palazuelos was President of Negromex, Grupo Novum and Troy Grupo Industrial and also a member of the Boards of BBVA Bancomer, Grupo Marti, Probursa, City Express Hotels and several other companies.
-He is currently President of ASP y Asociados, S.C., as well as a member of the Boards of Procorp and Inmobiliaria CADU and a member of the Advisory Boards of Purdue University and of Instituto de Empresas de Madrid.
+Mr. Sanchez Palazuelos was President of Negromex, Grupo Novum and Troy Grupo Industrial and also a member of the Boards of BBVA Bancomer, Grupo Marti, Probursa, City Express Hotels y Asociados, S.C., as well as a member of the Boards of Procorp and Inmobiliaria CADU and a member of the Advisory Boards of Purdue University and of Instituto de Empresas de Madrid.